 Bionym claims it has initial performance data, which it will release later this year, showing that its [electrocardiogram] system outperformed face recognition technologies, but that [electrocardiogram] was still not as accurate as the very top-of-the-line fingerprint systems.

-Recent developments will also us to more tightly integrate technology with our bodies.
+Various developments might also us to more tightly integrate technology with our bodies.
 Researchers at University of Illinois at Urbana-Champaign have developed an “electronic circuit [that] bends, wrinkles and stretches, mimicking the mechanical properties of skin” and is applied like a temporary tattoo.
 Researchers at Florida State University are working on spider silk that is sensitive enough to detect a heart beat.
 By combining wearable sensing technology with integrated, real-time feedback, we can immerse ourselves in interactive learning environments.
 Although it might not save a baby’s life, this sleeve device from Vibrado sets the bar for tightly interwoven sensing and feedback.

 The sleeve is equipped with accelerometers that sit over the player’s biceps, forearm and back of the hand.
 As they practise, the sleeve keeps track of every arm movement and compares it with an ideal model of arm motion for a basketball shot.
 It can either provide feedback through a series of light and sound cues from the sleeve’s sensors, or run in silent mode so the player can focus on practising.
 Afterwards, they can check their performance on a laptop.